Kent1/pyBGP/doc/source/index.rst

 pyBGP's documentation!
 =================================

-*pyBGP* is a simple BGP deamon that can be controlled simply.
+*pyBGP* is a simple BGP daemon that can be controlled simply.

 Contents: